 Someday Is Now: Clara Luper and the 1958 Oklahoma City Sit-ins

-By Olugbemisola Rhuday-Perkovich, Jade Johnson (Illustrator)
+By Olugbemisola Rhuday-Perkovich, illustrated by Jade Johnson

 Introduce students to the activism of Clara Luper, an African American high school teacher who organized lunch counter sit-ins for her students to protest segregation in 1958.
 The narrative functions as a history lesson and as a guide for when and how to challenge injustice (now and with nonviolent direct action).
 The author does not shy away from describing the humiliating abuse the children suffered during the sit-in.
 The artist shows images of Black children covered in food while white patrons yell, throw, and shake their fists.
 The art is simple but stunning.